Chapter 13 Bankruptcy: The Road To A New Beginning

 Things Chapter 13 Accomplishes That Chapter 7 Does Not

-While Chapter 7 bankruptcy can be accomplished much more quickly, in most cases, there are some things it cannot do that Chapter 13 bankruptcy can.
+While Chapter 7 bankruptcy may be accomplished much more quickly, in most cases, there are some things it cannot do that Chapter 13 bankruptcy may.
 For instance:

-- Chapter 13 can stop foreclosure and save your house.
+- Chapter 13 may stop foreclosure and save your house.